Volunteers Rachel Gallagher and Christina Cooper

 Phinda Wildlife Research Project

-We witnessed a lioness make a kill, lions mating, leopards mating, a lioness and her four tiny cubs at a wildebeest kill, bull elephants fighting, cheetahs from Phinda fighting two cheetahs through the fence of a neighbouring preserve, and a mother cheetah grieving over the loss of her cub.
-My adventure with African Conservation Experience was everything I had hoped it would be and more.
+During my time at Phinda, I witnessed a lioness make a kill, lions and leopards mating, a lioness with her tiny cubs at a wildebeest kill, bull elephants in combat, cheetahs from Phinda clashing with cheetahs from a neighbouring reserve through the fence, and a mother cheetah grieving over the loss of her cub.

 In retrospect, I would have paid three times the fee asked of me.
 I felt the conservation knowledge and life experiences I received working alongside professionals in the field were priceless.